LukasWoodtli/WebPage/pelican/content/docker.md

 If the interactive (`-i`) flag is provided a command sould be executed.
 This will override the default command that is run when the container is started.

+A random name is assigned to the image.

 Example: `docker run -i -t fedora:latest /bin/bash`